-The Beneteau 40.7 is the mainstay of the Solent corporate racing fleet.
-The 40.7 is a great sail boat!
+The Beneteau 40.7 is a great sail boat!
 Very much a cruiser racer it combines superb performance with lots of room both on deck, and ‘down below’.
-They are an ideal platform for Racing, Race Training and Corporate entertainment with capacity for up to eight clients, together with two professional crew.
+They are an ideal platform for Racing, Race Training, Corporate Entertainment and Teaching with capacity for up to eight clients, plus two professional crew.

-Inside they have two large double aft cabins, plus another twin forward and two single berths in the saloon.
+Inside they have two large double aft cabins, plus a twin cabin forward and two single berths in the saloon.

-Elan 333.
-This 33 footer was designed by Rob Humphries and built to a great standard in Croatia.
-The Elan is the main workhorse of the Poole Sailing fleet and is a great training boat for all levels.
+The Elan 333 was designed by Rob Humphrys and built to a great standard in Slovenia.
+The Elan is a great training boat for all levels.
 Like all of Rob's designs they are well balanced and, therefore, stable and easy to sail for the less experienced, while they provide all of the controls and performance demanded by the more experienced crew.

 The Elan 333 is set up for 6 people to stay overnight with a twin cabin forward, a double aft and two single berths in the saloon.